Bronx Wrongful Death Lawyers

 - The parties’ willingness to negotiate.
 Wrongful death lawsuits tend to resolve faster when all of the parties agree to explore a settlement in good faith.
 Unfortunately, that does not always happen.
 Each party has legal and personal interests that can affect whether they come to the table or insist on digging in for a long, drawn-out fight.

 As lawyers who have served tri-state New York/New Jersey/Connecticut families for decades, and as parents and children ourselves, we understand and empathize with the immense difficulty of losing a loved one before their time.
-We also appreciate that hiring a lawyer can feel like the furthest thing from your mind while you cope with an unexpected loss.
+We also appreciate that hiring a wrongful death lawyer can feel like the furthest thing from your mind while you cope with an unexpected loss.
 Take the steps below if you can, but take care of yourselves and your loved ones first.

 Keep everything, for now.
 The death of a loved one can come as a shock.
 Grieving family members may not have any idea how or why it happened, or what factors in their loved one’s life may have led to it.
 For that reason, we always encourage families not to purge any of their loved one’s belongings—especially wrecked vehicles, medications, online/social media accounts, documents, and unopened mail—until they have first consulted our experienced Bronx wrongful death injury attorneys.
 We appreciate how a loved one’s belongings can evoke painful memories, but those same belongings may also hold the key to holding someone financially (and even criminally) accountable for your loved one’s death.